Economic impact and influence: why the AMRC matters to UK manufacturing07 July 2022

 Another highlight of the analysis report is the AMRC’s commitment to collaboration with academia to help industry access the best research relevant to their needs and give real-world insights into ongoing academic programmes.
 The AMRC currently has 29 collaborations with UK universities and a further three with European academic institutions.

-You can read the executive summary for the Economic Impact Analysis report here.
-The full report will be available soon.
+You can read the full Economic Impact Analysis report here.